vladak/workmon/README.md

   - There are some actions that might shed some time from that loop that are not so obvious, e.g. the US-100 distance reading might require up to 0.4 seconds
 - due to the very dynamic nature of the microcontroller ecosystem, the workarounds for various issues are omnipresent
   - I dislike having workarounds in place because such bloat accumulates over time and leads to non seamless upgrades, so I try to contribute to upstream.
+  - On the other hand, chasing bugs in the underlying ROTS operating system costs lots of time and effort so sometimes it is wise to just reset the microcontroller via [`safemode.py`](https://learn.adafruit.com/circuitpython-safe-mode/safemode-py) and drive on, esp. for these non-critical projects.
 - it is nice to have a friend with a Dremel
   - or a shared area with such tools
 - it is nice to be able to 3-D print stuff on demand